 And obviously, this Chardon-HEYYYYY! tee, too.
 It’s pretty perfect for a wine bachelorette party.

-There’s Drink, Drank, Drunk, a tank top getting lots of attention over at Esef Apparel…
+There’s these adorb wine themed tank tops getting lots of attention over at Brilliant Bridal Shop…

 Set up cute place cards made from re-purposed (and glittery!) wine corks at each guest’s place setting, like these by Kara’s Vineyard Wedding: